visgl/react-map-gl/docs/api-reference/maplibre/marker.md

 #### `popup`: Popup | null {#popup}

-An instance of the `Popup` class ([Mapbox](https://docs.mapbox.com/mapbox-gl-js/api/markers/#popup) | [Maplibre](https://maplibre.org/maplibre-gl-js/docs/API/classes/Popup/)) to attach to this marker.
+An instance of the [Popup](https://maplibre.org/maplibre-gl-js/docs/API/classes/Popup/) class to attach to this marker.
 If undefined or null, any popup set on this Marker instance is unset.

 #### `rotation`: number {#rotation}